matthiaskoenig/pkdb/README.md

 ```

 ### Authentication data
-The following code examples show how to dump and restore the authentication data.
+The following examples show how to dump and restore the authentication data.

 Dump authentication data
 ```bash